 Like many other agricultural products, the quality of the hemp seeds largely depends on where the plant was grown.
 Many countries – including the U.S. – grow hemp for different applications and with varying regulations.

-In America, most of the hemp seeds and associated products in the market come from three countries: China, Canada, and the U.S. itself.
+In America, most of the hemp seeds and associated products come from three countries: China, Canada, and the U.S.come from three countries: China, Canada, and the U.S. itself.
 Due to the many regulations imposed on growers, America has some of the best hemp seeds for consumption.

 Outside our borders, Canada has the best quality hemp for human consumption because hemp growers can only cultivate hemp using approved seed varieties.
-What’s more, they don’t use GMO seeds or pesticides to cultivate their hemp.
+Moreover, they don’t use GMO seeds or pesticides to grow their hemp.

-China, on the other hand, doesn’t have strict regulation policies, and this affects the quality of hemp seeds cultivated in the country.
+On the other hand, China doesn’t have strict regulation policies, which affects the quality of hemp seeds cultivated in the country.
 You can easily taste the difference between hemp seeds produced in the U.S. and China.

 Time to Start Taking Hemp Seeds

 Hemp seeds can significantly improve your health and the environment around you.
-What’s more, the whole hemp plant comes with other important uses that can be instrumental for a sustainable future.
-For example, the hemp plant stalks can be used to create building materials (hempcrete), hemp fiber, and even paper.
+Moreover, the whole hemp plant comes with other important uses that can be instrumental for a sustainable future.
+For example, hemp plant stalks can create building materials (hempcrete), hemp fiber, and even paper.
 In short, hemp has the potential to revolutionize almost every industry, and we’re here to talk about it.